 Why did I name this blog, Crow on the Wire?

 l had a long lapse of creative inactivity that made me bored and dissatisfied.
-Then eight years ago, I took a big risk–sold my house, left a good job, and packed a few things into my Prius (including my pretty girlfriend, eventually to become my wife).
+Then nine years ago, I took a big risk–sold my house, left a well-paying job, and packed a few belongings into my Prius (including my pretty girlfriend, eventually to become my wife).
 I moved from cold Philadelphia to sunny Santa Barbara via a five-day, cross-country road trip.
-Once in California, my creative juices began to bubble up again.
+Once in California, my creative juices began to flow again.
 The creative muse was triggered by a band of crows that gathered outside my Santa Barbara apartment at 5:30 a.m. every morning.
-Many people would view these sturdy corvids as an annoyance or pest, but I instantly took them as a blessing, a good omen.
+Many people view these sturdy corvids as an annoyance, but I instantly took them as a blessing, a good omen.
 They sat in the trees and on the utility wires and the sound of their caws and cries perked my curiosity.

 I believe that the crows were there for me in a symbolic way.
 They woke me up to the world and encouraged me to stop going through life sleepwalking with a career that I had lost passion for (psychotherapy).
-It was the crows that made me want to explore the world from a different angle, one of more compassion and sensitivity.
+It was the crows that enabled me to explore my life and others from a different angle, one of more compassion and curiosity.

 The crows seem to have a more interesting perspective of humanity than we do, seeing the world from the treetops, the roofs of houses, and the utility lines.
-They observe our quirky nature, our strengths and weaknesses without judging us.
+They observe our quirky nature, our strengths and weaknesses without a thought to change us.

-My creative voice is the evidence of my existence on this planet.
-Enjoy my poetry, stories, and pictures.
+My creative voice is the evidence of my existence on this planet, without it I would come and go without significance.
+Enjoy my poetry, stories, humor, sexual satire, and pictures.
 Comment as much as you like.
 Peace from the wire, Mark.

 For more on my connection to crows, read my article, Meditation on Crow, in the elephant journal.